chinmayks/AirbnbPricePrediction/README.md

     splitDataset.py
     createExpandedFeatureSets.py

-2) Creation and Extraction of Features
+2) Creation and Extraction of Features:
+.

     Property type
     Room type
     Overall rating scores
     Proximity to Times Square (the assumed centre of the city) - proximityToTimesSquare.py Sentiment analysis of listing descriptions and listing reviews- sentimentAnalysis.py

 3) Models Used